oroinc/documentation/book/data_api.rst

     6. Click the :guilabel:`Try!` button to send the request to the server.

-After the response from the server is reveived, the :guilabel:`Request URL`, :guilabel:`Response Headers`, :guilabel:`Response Body` and :guilabel:`Curl Command Line` sections appear at the bottom of the :guilabel:`Sandbox` tab.
+After the response from the server is received, the :guilabel:`Request URL`, :guilabel:`Response Headers`, :guilabel:`Response Body` and :guilabel:`Curl Command Line` sections appear at the bottom of the :guilabel:`Sandbox` tab.

-The :guilabel:`Request URL` block contains the request URL sent to server.
+The :guilabel:`Request URL` block contains the request URL sent to the server.

 The :guilabel:`Response Headers` block contains the status code of the server's response.
-In case of successful request, it contains the '200 OK' string.
+If the request was successful, it contains the '200 OK' string.
-To see the list of headers which the server sent during the response, click the :guilabel:`Expand` link next to the section header .
+To see the list of headers which the server sent in the response, click the :guilabel:`Expand` link next to the section header .

-If request was successful, you should see the output data of the request in the :guilabel:`Response Body` section.
+If the request was successful, you should see the output data of the request in the :guilabel:`Response Body` section.
 In the given case, entity data will be in JSON format.
 More information about this format can be found at the `JSON API <http://jsonapi.org/format/>`__ site.